logo

 Accidents could happen, so it's better to be safe than sorry.

 “Hello!”
-That's the main reason because you were close to giving birth that's why your dog bit other dog.
+That's the main reason; because you were close to giving birth, that's why your dog bit another dog.

 Your dog was protecting you, HIS FAMILY.
-Yes you can def.
-Trust your dog around your infant.
+Yes, you can definitely trust your dog around your infant.

-You have to observe your dogs behavior around your infant.
-For ex: make sure your dog doesn't roll over on baby or jump up on bed without looking first?
+You have to observe your dog's behavior around your infant.
+For example: make sure your dog doesn't roll over on the baby or jump up on the bed without looking first.

-It was the sweetest thing & it was so funny too!
+It was the sweetest thing, and it was so funny too!
 You don't have to worry about your dog biting your infant.

-Just make sure your dog senses, knows where the baby is at all times?
-If you observe your dog not knowing where the baby is then you need to pay attention to that.
+Just make sure your dog senses and knows where the baby is at all times.
+If you observe your dog not knowing where the baby is, then you need to pay attention to that.

-For reasons like may step on babies hand, may knock baby accidentally off of something, may sit on infant etc…
+For reasons like stepping on the baby's hand, knocking the baby accidentally off of something, or sitting on the infant, etc…

-As you infant grows and becomes a toddler make sure you are teaching your child how we respect animals, dogs.
-How we treat them.
+As your infant grows and becomes a toddler, make sure you are teaching your child how to respect animals, including dogs, and how we treat them.

-If you have a baby that constantly is hurting, pulling hair, kicking the dog, throwing toys at the dog.
-These kinda things can only go on for so long until the dog can't take it any more.
+If you have a baby that constantly hurts, pulls hair, kicks the dog, or throws toys at the dog, these kinds of behaviors can only go on for so long until the dog can't take it anymore.

-So you want respect then you have to be able to show your dog that you respect him or her.
-Hope everyone gives a little respect, its a good thing.
+So if you want respect, then you have to be able to show your dog that you respect him or her.
+Hope everyone gives a little respect; it's a good thing.
 Take care!

 Whether it's a well-behaved dog or a canine with a biting history, parents shouldn't just leave their pet alone with their newborn.
 It's just too much of a risk.